beemfx/Space-Psycho/README.md

 this link is long dead, and has been ever since I got the internet.

-A large part of the reason I'm posting this code is that is was a major influence in me becomming a professional video game developer.
+A large part of the reason I'm posting this code is that it was a major influence in me becomming a professional video game developer today.

 Some thoughts I have on this code is that it is really bad.
 The game loop works but it's not very smooth.
 Partly this was due to the limits of QBasic, partly